Creation-Hub/UESP.Wiki/README.md

 - The `ScriptObject.psc` should explicitly list `Nothing` as it's `Extends`, but it should not be a page link.
 - Fix parser return type for functions.
 Functions that have no return type should NOT use `none`.
 It should be blank or use `void`.
 - Add import information to script objects.
+- Generate member example sections that show remote syntax for events.

 # Templates
 The wiki templates used by this generator.